OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 The objective of the cheat sheet is to provide a proposal of approach regarding the handling of vulnerable third-party dependencies when they are detected, and this, depending on different situation.

-The cheat sheet is not tools oriented but it contains a [tools](#Tools) section informing the read about free and commercial solutions that can be used to detect vulnerable dependencies, depending on the level of support on the technologies at hand
+The cheat sheet is not tools oriented but it contains a [tools](#Tools) section informing the reader about free and commercial solutions that can be used to detect vulnerable dependencies, depending on the level of support on the technologies at hand

 **Note:**